 - To boil sweet potatoes, peel them, cut them into large chunks, and place them in a pot.
 Cover the potatoes with water and boil them for 15-20 minutes until easily pierced with a fork.

 - Cook them in the microwave.
-This is the quickest method and works great when you are in a pinch.
+This is the quickest method and works great when in a pinch.

 - Wash the potatoes, prick them all over with a fork, and wrap them in a moist paper towel.
 Microwave for 10-15 minutes, until very tender.
 Once the potatoes cool enough to handle, remove the skins.